 Within the garden sits a wonderful hot tub seating six people, for a touch of luxury on your Herefordshire cottage holiday.

 The city of Hereford boasts an 11th century cathedral, Chained Library and Mappa Mundi world map, whilst further afield you can enjoy Hay-on-Wye, 'the town of books', Leominster and Ledbury as well as the magnificent Black Mountains, Brecon Beacons National Park and the pretty riverside towns of Ross-on-Wye and Monmouth.

 A great destination for a memorable holiday at any time of year.

+Over three floors.
 Six bedrooms: 2 x king-size double (one with en-suite shower, basin and WC), 3 x double, 1 x twin.
 Bathroom with bath, separate walk-in shower, basin and WC.
 Shower room with shower, basin and WC.
 Kitchen with dining area leading to conservatory (seats 4).
 Utility.
 Sitting room with gas fire.
 Snug with gas woodburner-effect fire.
 Basement games room with Wii, pool table and home cinema.
 Conservatory.